theoptiplexcoder/full-stack-todo/README.md

-# full-stack-todo
+# TODO
-Todo full stack in django and react
+Todo web application in django

 Steps to set up your project